 Who can take part

-You may be able to join this study if you are taking part in the SUMMIT study and all of the following apply.
+You may be able to join this study if you are taking part in the SUMMIT study or the NTLHC programme and all of the following apply.
 You:

 - have lung cancer or might have lung cancer